beyondsimulations/Introduction-to-Julia-for-OR/README.md

-# Introduction-to-Julia-for-OR
+# Introduction to Julia for OR
 This course is designed to introduce students to the Julia programming language and the JuMP package, focusing on applications in Operations Research.
 Students will learn the basics of Julia and understand how to model optimization problems using JuMP.
+The entire course is designed to be completed within a few hours.